-- One introductory slide. - Two/three slides on each of the four/three Case Studies of Strategic Leadership. - You may include one additional slide to any Case Study if necessary. - One concluding slide.
+- One introductory slide. - Two/three slides on each of the four/three Case Studies of Strategic Leadership. - You may include one additional slide to any Case Study if necessary (should all add up to 12 max). - You may in addition include up to 2 slides for references.

-Advocate statements from three referees
+4. Advocate Statements from two referees

-You need to provide Advocate statements from three referees.
-The three Advocate statements should authenticate your practice in relation to your strategic leadership.
+You need to provide Advocate statements from two referees.
+The two Advocate Statements should authenticate your practice in relation to your strategic leadership.
 Your application is incomplete without these.
-Please see Section 7 and the D4 (PFHEA) Advocate Statement template for-further guidance.
+Between the two Advocate Statements recommending you for Principal Fellowship: